IrwinKwan/ld27_tsts/logfile.md

 I was going to base the game on 10 second loops, but unfortunately there's no way to easily fit a 4-on-the-floor loop into 10 seconds in a way that isn't super fast or super slow, so we'll see what I'm going to do.
 Maybe 120 bpm is the right way to go.

 __2013-08-24	08:49:22__	Okay, pygame's resolution for clock ticks isn't good enough for audio synchronization, which means that this is probably going to be a really boring, run-of-the-mill shooting game.

+__2013-08-24	22:39:52__	I spent the majority of today working on this... so much for "Three hours".
+However, a lot of that time was spent making assets... so much time.
+I can't work on this tomorrow so I'm going to compile it now, and hopefully do the Windows version tomorrow night.